-The Subscriber Management MIB allows an upstream and downstream filter group to be assigned to a CM and its associated CPEs and one or more embedded Service/Application Functional Entities (eSAFEs).
-These filter groups are encoded in the configuration file in a single TLV as follows:
+The Subscriber Management MIB allows filter groups to be assigned to a CM and CPE attached to that CM.
+These include two CM filter groups, upstream and downstream, and two CPE filter groups, upstream and downstream.
+These four filter groups are encoded in the configuration file in a single TLV as follows: